neilmartin83/appleLoops/README.md

 # appleLoops.py

-## Test information advisory
-This is a testing branch, only use for testing purposes.
-Use in production at your own risk.

-**NOTE** A number of old command line arguments are no longer implemented, please run `./appleLoops.py --help` for all usage options.

 ## Requirements
-- `requests` module, installable with `sudo easy_install requests` - clients must also be able to access `https://pypi.python.org/`
 - python shipped with macOS (typically `python 2.7.10`)
 - Active connection that can access `https://raw.githubusercontent.com` and `http://audiocontentdownload.apple.com`